 Comment Jorge Casale, Argentina: This is not clear to me.

 Standard Committee Response: actually, we realize that this sentence was not needed because everything counts in the percentage of ingredients, except water and salt.
 This has been the case historically in the IBS (unlike in the EU regulation).
 So we shall delete this requirement.

+7.2.7 For the production of organic micro-organisms for processed food and feed, only organically produced substrate shall be used.

 7.3 Processing Methods